ColorlibHQ/fancybox-for-wordpress/readme.txt

 = 3.2.8 =
 * Fix property ‘title’ of undefined when using newer versions of jQuery
+* Add option to disable FancyBox on mobile view

 = 3.2.7 =
 * Fix for separate gutenberg blocks